shanebweaver/martha-build/README.md

 Once everything is connected up, place the humidifier unit next to the tent and connect the PVC pipe to the mist output flange.
 Then run ducting from the PVC opening to the upper tent ventilation port.

-Finally, configure the humidistat to turn on at 70% and off at 85% to create the regulated climate for your mushrooms.

 ### Heating

 For heating, I have a simple seedling heating mat and thermostat controller.